Texas Railroad History - Tower 35 - Dallas (Hiland)

 In the early 1990s, the Katy line through Dallas was taken out of service by successor Union Pacific and was purchased by Dallas Area Rapid Transit (DART) for conversion to light rail use.
 Although the Katy tracks northeast of the crossing were converted to light rail, DART elected to use a tunnel beneath Central Expressway between downtown and Mockingbird Station, the vicinity of where Tower 35.
 The Katy segment between downtown and Tower 35 was then converted to a hike and bike trail.

 Tower 35 Track Charts (from T&NO Archives)

-These 1926 track charts (with North to the left) show an approximate relationship between the Tower 35 junction and the Oasis siding ("passing track".)
+Above: These 1926 track charts (with North to the left) show an approximate relationship between the Tower 35 junction and the Oasis siding ("passing track".)
 The crossing was at a more acute angle than is depicted on the charts, with the Katy on a NE/SW heading and the SP heading approximately north/south.
 The black square depicting Tower 35 is in the southwest quadrant of the crossing.
 The track labeled "U.T.Conn" in the northwest quadrant was added to facilitate Dallas Union Terminal movements by SP passenger trains.
 Note the "coal spur" off of the "SMU Spur" in the left frame, where Southern Methodist University received coal shipments for distribution to heating facilities around campus.
 The right frame shows a connecting track in the southeast quadrant "removed Sept.
 1922".
 The purpose of this connection is unknown, but one possibility is that it was installed to support the 1909-11 construction of White Rock Lake, east of Tower 35, to which the Katy built a spur to supply coal to the pump house (and, perhaps, building materials during construction of the dam, which was located near the pump house.)

 Below: This snippet from a late 1920s map of Dallas